 Mario Gallardo (MFA 2002) is Executive Director of The Walnut Gallery and Division Chair of Fine Arts at Gadsden State Community College in Gadsden, Alabama.
 He co-founded the gallery in 2009 with Robert Hendrickson (MFA 2004).

-Raymond Gaddy (MFA 2000) is assistant professor of painting and drawing at the Armstrong campus of Georgia Southern University and director of the Armstrong Fine Arts Gallery in Savannah, Ga.
+Raymond Gaddy (MFA 2000, painting) is assistant professor of painting and drawing at the Armstrong campus of Georgia Southern University and director of the Armstrong Fine Arts Gallery in Savannah, Ga.
 Previously, he taught at the University of North Florida for 14 years.
 In 2017, Gaddy was awarded a Joan Mitchell Foundation Grant and a Pollock-Krasner Foundation Grant.
 Gaddy writes, “The funding came as a result of Hurricane Matthew.
 I live in Savannah and we were hit pretty hard.
 A tree fell on my studio, destroying the building and most of my work.
 The funding for both grants was to support a rebuild of the studio.”

 Are you a UA art or art history alumni?
 Drop us a line – we’re adding new alumni every day!
 Complete our Alumni Update Form to share your news and contact info.
 Check out our main Alumni Page for more news and to sign up for our newsletter.